xc-jp/purescript-protobuf/README.md

 To see
-[all of the `.proto` definitions](https://github.com/protocolbuffers/protobuf/tree/main/src/google/protobuf) included with the Nix Protobuf installation including the “well-known types,” `ls -l $(nix-store -q $(which protoc))/src/google/protobuf/`.
+[all of the `.proto` definitions](https://github.com/protocolbuffers/protobuf/tree/main/src/google/protobuf) included with the Nix PureScript Protobuf installation including the “well-known types,”
+`ls -l $(nix path-info .#protobuf)/include/google/protobuf/*.proto`

 If you don't want to use Nix, then install the PureScript toolchain and `protoc`, and add the executable script